vladigleba/vladigleba.github.io/posts/gospel/unrest.md

 > And that he might reconcile both unto God in one body by the cross, having slain the enmity thereby: and *came and preached peace to you which were afar off, and to them that were nigh*.
 For through him we both have access by one Spirit unto the Father.
 {% ct 'Ephesians 2:16-18' %}

 [^5]: The land of Canaan was groaning, unable to enjoy its sabbaths (rest from evil), under the Canaanites, and later, the Israelites, who had polluted it with their evil ways.
-What was once local in the Old Testament is now global under the New Testament.
+What was once local in the Old Testament is now global under the New Testament church.
 The entire earth is now groaning, unable enjoy its rest, because of the evil practiced upon it {% rf 'Romans 8:22' %}.
-Soon, the time of probation will end, and the earth will be made desolate *globally*, because of its inhabitants' refusal [to enter God’s Sabbath rest](/posts/prophecy/mark.md) {% rf 'Jeremiah 4:23-27' %}.
+Soon, the time of probation will end, and the earth will be made desolate *globally*, because of its inhabitants’ refusal [to enter God’s Sabbath rest](/posts/prophecy/mark.md) {% rf 'Jeremiah 4:23–27' %}.
 After 6000 years of sin, the earth will finally be able to rest [for a millennium](/posts/prophecy/millennium.md).